Nic30/example_python_c_extension_multilib/README.md

 There are many examples how to build C-extension for python.
 For example [there](https://docs.python.org/3/extending/building.html).

-This example showind how to build independent c-libraries and then link them with rest of the code to generate a python extension.
+This example showing how to build independent c-libraries and then link them with rest of the code to generate a python extension.

 There is an example for setuptools and skbuild.